Introduction Version 2.8 / Last updated: June 2, 2026

 You can use Conword without the config object.

-Example: Deactivating the standard language switcher widget
+Example: Disabling the default language switcher widget

 <script>